 - Vielight 810 – This is an intranasal device with 810 nm of near infrared light.
 It penetrates deeper into brain tissue and is absorbed better by the central nervous system.
 You can get it through Amazon or the developer’s website.
-If you get it through the developer’s website, you can use the coupon code JORDANFALLIS for a 10% discount.
+If you decide to get the 810 or another Vielight device through the developer’s website, you can use the coupon code JORDANFALLIS for a 10% discount.
 Some research has shown a 20-fold higher efficiency of light delivery to the deep brain through the nose instead of transcranial application (125).

 I use all three of the above devices.
 Unlike most pharmaceuticals, LLLT is very safe, non-toxic and non-invasive, so you can easily try it on yourself without concern and see if it helps you (33, 34, 126).

 Use it all over your head.
 But start slow by applying it to different spots on your head for just 10 seconds.
 Then work your way up to 60 seconds or more.
 There’s no exact proper way to do this.
 Listen to your body and see how it affects you.